arcapos/luapgsql/luapgsql.md

 ### conn:escapeBytea(str)

-<span>Escapes binary data for use within an SQL command with the type
+Escapes binary data for use within an SQL command with the type `bytea`.
-`bytea`.
-As with <span>escapeString</span>, this is only used when inserting data directly into an SQL command string.</span>
+As with <span>escapeString</span>, this is only used when inserting data directly into an SQL command string.

-<span>Certain byte values must be escaped when used as part of a `bytea`
-literal in an <span>SQL</span> statement. <span>escapeBytea</span>
+Certain byte values must be escaped when used as part of a `bytea` literal in an <span>SQL</span> statement. <span>escapeBytea</span>
-escapes bytes using either hex encoding or backslash escaping.</span>
+escapes bytes using either hex encoding or backslash escaping.

-<span>On error, nil is returned, and a suitable error message is stored
-in the `conn` object.
-Currently, the only possible error is insufficient memory for the result string.</span>
+On error, nil is returned, and a suitable error message is stored in the `conn` object.
+Currently, the only possible error is insufficient memory for the result string.

 ### conn:unescapeBytea(str)

-<span>Converts a string representation of binary data into binary data —
-the reverse of escapeBytea.
-This is needed when retrieving bytea data in text format, but not when retrieving it in binary format.</span>
+Converts a string representation of binary data into binary data — the reverse of escapeBytea.
+This is needed when retrieving bytea data in text format, but not when retrieving it in binary format.

 ### Asynchronous command processing